NVIDIA/MegaMolBART/README.md

 ### Build Container

+**Use of the provided container from NGC is *highly* recommended.
+However, it is possible to build a container from scratch for customization.**

 The `launch.sh` script can be used to build and push containers to a registry.
 It can also be used to run interactive development jobs on a local system.
 See the instructions inside the script for more information.
 Once the `.env` script is created, a container can be built by running `bash launch.sh build`.
 If pushing to a registry is desired, `bash launch.sh push` will complete this task.

 ### Setup Data Processing and Training Files

-The following elements are required to process data or run a pre-training.
+The following elements are required to process data or run pre-training.

 #### Model Configuration File